sustglobal/dev-center/docs/api-intro.md

 Sust Global enables customers in the financial service space with physical risk exposure assessments using our climate intelligence product offering.
 Sust Global's API is a RESTful API interface to Sust Global's climate intelligence capabilities.

 Sust Global API is intended to enable users with the following capaibilities:
-- Trigger the creation of physical climate risk exposure data for a specific collection of assets (sites) defined by the user
+* Trigger the creation of physical climate risk exposure data for a specific collection of assets (sites) defined by the user
-- Enable direct access to climate risk data for download and replication in user's data stores and data warehouses for use in the user's own analysis and application development.
+* Enable direct access to climate risk data for download and replication in user's data stores and data warehouses for use in the user's own analysis and application development.

+The topics covered in this document include:
 * Table of Contents
 {:toc}